 Citi Simplicity® Card - No Late Fees Ever

 The Citi Simplicity® Card - No Late Fees Ever from our partner Citi offers an intro 0% APR for 21 months on both balance transfers and new purchases (that's a long time).
 After that, the regular balance transfer APR will be 13.24%-23.24% (variable), depending on your credit.
 There is a $5 or 3% balance transfer fee (whichever is greater).
 Simplicity doesn't have any cash back or points program, but it does offer no late fees or penalty interest rates, and include exclusive services like Citi Price Rewind.
 It also includes EMV Chip technology and is compatible with Apple Pay.
 There is no annual fee.

 Capital One® Quicksilver® Cash Rewards Credit Card

 The Capital One® Quicksilver® Cash Rewards Credit Card offers 0% intro APR on balance transfers and purchases for 9 months.
 A 3% fee applies to each balance transferred and the variable APR after the intro period is 13.24%-23.24%.
-New cardholders also get a one-time $100 cash bonus after spending $500 on purchases within the first 3 months.
+New cardholders also get a one-time $100 cash bonus after spending $500 on purchases within 3 months of approval.
 This straightforward cash back credit card offers unlimited 1.5% cash back on every purchase — there are no rotating categories or bonus categories to keep track of.
 Plus, every 10th Uber ride is free (up to $15) when you pay with your Quicksilver card through March 31, 2017.
 There is no annual fee.